Spring Allergy Capitals 2018

-The five most challenging cities to live in with fall allergies this year are:
+The top five most challenging places to live with spring allergies this year are:

 - Jackson, Mississippi